Evaluating genetic and environmental bottlenecks in planted and naturally colonised woodlands

 Context

 The UK has committed to establishing 30,000 hectares of new woodland annually by 2050 and this will be met both by tree planting and natural regeneration.
-We know that genetic diversity underpins the resilience and future adaptive potential of our tree populations, and that maintaining this diversity is a key goal of the UK Forest Genetic Resources strategy.
+We know that genetic diversity underpins the resilience and future adaptive potential of our tree populations, and that maintaining this diversity is a key goal of the UK Forest Genetic Resources Strategy.
 However, as we move towards ambitious afforestation goals, there is a major knowledge gap around the resulting genetic diversity in planted versus naturally colonised woodlands and how this will influence resilience to environmental change, pests, and diseases.

 Research aims and objectives